frank-monkey/videocondenser/README.md

-# AudioSpeeder
+# VideoCondenser
-AudioSpeeder is a tool that allows you to adjust the playback speed of a video based on the volume of its audio.
+VideoCondenser is a tool that allows you to adjust the playback speed of a video based on the volume of its audio.
 The intended usage is to speed up long lecture-type videos while retaining clarity and content.

 ## Features